-In these times of rampant consumerism and rapid technological and cultural change, more and more people are searching for a spiritual path that will help them live more meaningful lives and find deep inner peace.
-Many seekers are turning to Buddhist meditation as a way to address and overcome the problems of everyday life.
-The idea of living life in a more meaningful way, in a more mindful way, has profound appeal.
+In these times of rampant consumerism and rapid technological change, with the rise the Internet and social media, more and more people are searching for a spiritual path that will help them live more meaningful lives and find inner peace.
+Many seekers are turning to Buddhist meditation as a way to address and overcome the problems of everyday life in this degeneration age.
+The idea of living life in a more meaningful way, has profound appeal.
 Some people, moving beyond the idea of simply living more mindfully, espouse the Mahayana Buddhist path, which gives detailed instructions on how to transform their ordinary troubled minds into the serene mind of Enlightenment.

-In my 37 years in the West, I have learned so much about so much about the Western way of life.
+In my 43 years in the West, I have learned so much about the Western way of life.
 I think that, generally speaking, people in the West are kind, sensitive, caring, honest, generous and helpful.
-Western education provides ample opportunities to study philosophy and human psychology; outside of formal education, bookstores have shelf upon shelf of self-help books; for those who cannot help themselves, the Yellow Pages list column after column of counselling professionals.
-Yet in spite of the availability of so much material about thought, thinking and feeling, and emotional well-being, many Westerners seem confused, lacking in self-confidence, and full of self-blaming and even self-loathing.
+Western education provides ample opportunities to study philosophy and human psychology.
+Outside of formal education, bookstores have shelf upon shelf of self-help books; for those who cannot help themselves.
+Yet in spite of the availability of so much material about controlling our thoughts, and emotional well-being, many Westerners seem confused, lacking in self-confidence, and full of self-blame and even self-loathing.
 In the midst of crowds, they feel loneliness; in the midst of plenty, they feel hunger.
-This is not to say that people in the East don’t have similar problems: they do, especially since the old social order is breaking down in many places in the East.
+This is not to say that people in the East don’t have similar problems: they do, especially since the breaking down of the old social order in many parts of the East.
 But in these guidelines I am talking particularly to my Western students.

 Why do we need a Dharma teacher?